onlyumangsri/pdf-reader-chat/README.md

-# PDF Question Answering App
+# PDF Question Answering and Slack Notification System
 This application allows users to perform question answering on PDF files.
 Users can upload a PDF file, input their OpenAI API key, ask questions related to the content of the PDF, and receive answers displayed in the browser.

 ## Features